Mass Rapid Transit (Singapore): Ticketing

-The ticketing system uses the EZ-Link and NETS FlashPay contactless smart cards based upon the Symphony for e-Payment (SeP) system for public transit built on the Singapore Standard for Contactless ePurse Application (CEPAS) system.
-This system allows for up to 4 card issuers in the market.
-The EZ-Link card was introduced on 13 April 2002 as a replacement for the original TransitLink farecard, while its competitor the NETS FlashPay card entered the smartcard market on 9 October 2009.
+The SimplyGo ABT system, accepts bank cards, mobile wallets and proprietary cards issued by EZ-Link and NETS.
+The legacy card-based system, that utilises the EZ-Link and NETS flashpay cards, on the Symphony for e-Payments (SeP), remains usable beyond 1 June 2024, after the government agreed to spend an extra $40 million for their continued use.
+The EZ-Link and NETS flashpay cards had entered into service in 2009, and replaced the FeliCa EZ-Link card.
+The FeliCa EZ-Link card, had in turn replaced the magnetic Transitlink farecard in 2002.

-A card may be purchased at any TransitLink ticket office or passenger service centre for immediate use.
-The card may be topped up via cashless means at ticketing machines and ATMs or via cash at several stations or convenience stores.
+ABT using bank cards and mobile wallets, has eliminated the need for top-ups.
+The stored value cards using card-based, or cloud-based accounts, and issued by NETS and EZ-Link, may be purchased at the ticketing offices or merchant outlets, for immediate use.
+The stored value cards could be topped up from the user's primary accounts (such as bank deposits or credit facilities), via their respective mobile applications, or other options under the terms of use.
 Additional credit of a predetermined value may also be automatically credited into the card when the card value runs low via an automatic recharge service provided by Interbank GIRO or credit card.
 An Adult Monthly Travel Card for unlimited travel on MRT, LRT, and buses may also be purchased and is non-transferable.

 In 2017, TransitLink became the first public transport provider in Southeast Asia to accept contactless bank cards and the use of mobile wallets such as Apple Pay, Google Pay and Samsung Pay.
 The system, named SimplyGo, allows commuters to tap their contactless debit or credit cards, or smartphones/smart watches to pay for fares on the MRT, LRT and Bus network.
-Support for EZ-Link cards has been added since 2021, while the usage has been low.
+The SimplyGo and NETS Prepaid cards were added to the system and made available to the public since 2021.

-A Standard Ticket contactless smart card for single or return journeys, which have been phased out to encourage the use of contactless cards like EZ-LINK or NETS, were made available at the GTM for the payment of MRT and LRT fares.
-A S$0.10 deposit is levied on top of the fare to be paid.
-The deposit will be automatically refunded through an offset of the fare to be paid for the third journey on the same ticket while an additional discount of S$0.10 will be given for the sixth journey on the same ticket.
-No refund of the deposit is provided if the card is used for fewer than 3 journeys.
-The ticket can be used for the purchase of single or return journeys to and from pre-selected stations up to a maximum of six journeys over 30 days.
-Fares for the Standard Ticket are always higher than those charged for the stored-valued CEPAS (EZ-Link and NETS FlashPay) cards for the same distance traveled.
-The ticket is retained by the user after each journey and does not need to be returned.
-Identical to the usage of CEPAS cards, the ticket is tapped onto the faregate reader upon entry and exit.
-It is being in the process of discontinuance due to the low usage, and mitigating factors such as top-ups for $2 were possible, as well as the Singapore Tourist Pass, The Singapore Pass and SimplyGo.
+The Standard Ticket contactless smart card for single or return journeys, has been phased out completely since March 2022.
+It was subject to a system of deposits and surcharges: A S$0.10 deposit was levied on top of the fare to be paid.
+The deposit would be automatically refunded through an offset of the fare to be paid for the third journey on the same ticket while an additional discount of S$0.10 would be given for the sixth journey on the same ticket.
+No refund of the deposit would be provided if the card was used for fewer than 3 journeys.
+The ticket could be used for the purchase of single or return journeys to and from pre-selected stations up to a maximum of six journeys over 30 days.
+Fares for the Standard Ticket were always higher than those charged for the stored-valued CEPAS (EZ-Link and NETS FlashPay) cards for the same distance traveled.
+The ticket could be retained by the user after each journey and does not need to be returned.